 One of the more significant lapses in a veteran’s transition from service to civilian lies within maintaining a standard of physical fitness.
 While there are some who remain motivated enough to take care of themselves, the vast majority find themselves falling into bad habits, lacking motivation to remain consistent, or sadly, not being able to afford a gym membership.

 These new “enemies” have the potential to degrade not only the physical health, but also the mental health of our veterans and service men and women.

-Through Project LOD, Wild Horizons CrossFit is proud to be the forefront of functional fitness for America’s Bravest!
+Through Project LOD, Wild Horizons CrossFit is proud to be at the forefront of fitness and empowerment for America’s bravest!

 Project LOD is a sponsorship program established by Ryan Garcia, the owner of Wild Horizons CrossFit in Fort Collins, Colorado.

 Ryan is a Marine Corps Veteran with 5 years of active duty service, and 7 years of inactive-reserve service.

 As a CrossFit gym owner, Ryan has particular interest in providing his services for active military members, reserve military members, and most significantly, honorably discharged retired veterans.